dr4ke616/GoProxy/README.md

 }
 ```

 Go Proxy will also try to edit the headers in the request and the response to the proxied host.
-Specify the rules by adding a json onbject to the `custom_headers`array and setting the values:
+Specify the rules by adding a json object to the `custom_headers`array and setting the values:

 ```json
 {